codemod-com/codemod-registry/README.md

   <img alt="Codemod Registry Header" src="/assets/images/header-light.png">
 </picture>

+**⚠️ This repository is deprecated and no longer maintained.**

+**Please Note:** This repository was migrated to a monorepo called [codemod](https://github.com/codemod-com/codemod/tree/main/apps/registry).

 # Codemod Registry

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->